F&D Start to Finish: How To Install Laminate On Your Walls

 Open the packaging and let the product acclimate in the room for at least 72 hours before installation.

-Step 1: Draw Your Reference Line
+First, Draw Your Reference Line

 Using a plank from the bottom row, mark its height against the wall.
 Use your level to draw a reference line across the length of your wall.

-Step 2: Determine Your Layout
+Then, Determine Your Layout

 Remove the product from the packaging and place on the floor.
 Pro tip: pulling single planks from multiple boxes will give you a more natural look.